- Histological diagnosis of squamous cell carcinoma of the oral cavity, oropharynx,

 - Major surgery 4 weeks prior to randomization.

-treatment, adequately treated basal cell or squamous cell skin cancer, or carcinoma in
+curative treatment, adequately treated basal cell or squamous cell skin cancer.

 - Active autoimmune disease